propsproject/propschain-node/README.md

 * validator_url: the default value is good, will need to be removed at some point
 * network_private_key: the zeromq private key, you need to contact us for this key
 * network_public_key: the zeromq public key, you need to contact us for this key
+* sawtooth_rest_url: the sawtooth rest url to be used, the default 'rest-api' is good since this is the name of the docker container
+* sawtooth_rest_port: the sawtooth rest url port, the default is '8008', which is good
+* validator_seed_url: the validator to use when the sidechain starts, the default value is good.
+If you already have a validator running, you can use that ip address instead (format: tcp://ipofvalidator:8800)

 Once you have modified terraform.tfvars we can now create the instance